 The great part about Cologne’s Christmas markets is that the Cologne Cathedral towers above them, creating some beautiful views.
 The Weinachtsmarkt am Kölner Dom (Christmas market at the Cologne Cathedral) sits right outside the Gothic cathedral, which happens to be Germany’s most-visited landmark and an UNESCO World Heritage site.
 Its construction began in 1248, halted in 1473, and was completed in 1880 to its original Medieval plan.
 From the center of the market, you can look up at the cathedral through a tent of string lights that covers the vendor booths.

 If you walk south from the cathedral, you’ll come across more themed Christmas markets.
-Just down a flight of stairs from the cathedral is a small market bathed in yellow lights and featuring a huge Christmas pyramid as a centerpiece.
+Just down a flight of stairs from the cathedral is a small market bathed in yellow lights and featuring a huge Christmas pyramid.

 Wuppertal

 Wuppertal is a city about 45 minutes away from Düsseldorf by car and where I stayed during my holiday trip.
 The city also has multiple Christmas markets, including the main market in its downtown commercial district.
 But the one I enjoyed most was just a couple blocks away from the main market, called the Mittelalterlicher Märchenmarkt.
-This medieval fairytale-themed market had bonfires, medieval flute music, dimly lit corners to eat and drink, and even a few medieval costumes for sale.
-Every Christmas market has vendors selling the typical German Christmas decorations and food, but I appreciated that many of the vendors’ products at this market closely matched the theme.
-I had Flammlachs, or flamed salmon, for the first time, which you can now find at most of the Christmas markets.
+This medieval fairytale-themed market had bonfires, medieval flute music, dimly lit corners to eat and drink, and even medieval costumes for sale.
+Every market has vendors selling the typical German decorations and food, but I appreciated that many of the vendors’ products closely matched the theme.
+I had Flammlachs, or flamed salmon, for the first time.
+You can now find this at most Christmas markets.
 As a salmon-lover, I highly recommend it.

 There are so many Christmas markets across Germany, with the Nuremberg market being the most popular.
 But if you can’t see them all, these three are close enough that you can visit them without much effort.
 Don’t forgot to collect your souvenir glühwein mugs at each!